mcknx/easy-pdf-editor/packages/easy-pdf-extensions/readme.md

   - You can add or overwrite

     ```tsx
-    import { BlockAttributeConfigurationManager } from 'easy-email-extensions';
+    import { BlockAttributeConfigurationManager } from 'easy-pdf-extensions';

     BlockAttributeConfigurationManager.add({
       [BasicType.TEXT]: () => <div>will be overwrite `Text`</div>,